jetbrains-academy/javascript-course/Conditional statements/Switch/task.md

-You remember the task where we had to determine the intensity of a user's workout depending on the range in which his heart rate falls.
+Do you remember the task where we had to determine the intensity of a user's workout based on the range in which their heart rate falls?
-What if we don't have a range, but a finite set of values?
-In this case, we can do without the `if-else-if` chain using the `switch` operator.
+What if we don't have a range but instead have a finite set of values?
+In this case, we can eliminate the need for an `if-else-if` chain by using the `switch` operator.

-Let's understand by example how to work with it:
+Let's understand how to work with it through an example:
 ```js
 let color = "green"
 let action = ""